-This foolproof, easy bread pudding is made using kitchen staples: bread, eggs, butter, cream, cinnamon, vanilla and raisins.
+This foolproof, easy bread pudding recipe is made using kitchen staples: bread, eggs, butter, cream, cinnamon, vanilla and raisins.
 The results are incredibly soft, decadent, buttery, and yet somehow not too heavy.
 It’s a classic bread pudding that is perfect for parties (or whenever you feel like treating yourself to the ultimate comfort food dessert).
 If you’re looking for an old fashioned bread pudding, look no further.

 I’m almost embarrassed to admit this, but I technically only prepared bread pudding from scratch for the first time a few months ago.
-I say technically because once I got started on this recipe, I realized it was almost identical to the baked French toast variations I’ve been preparing for years (check out my Pecan Pie French Toast Bake and Baked Chai Spiced French Toast if those sound appealing).
+I say technically, because once I got started on this recipe, I realized it was almost identical to the baked French toast variations I’ve been preparing for years.

 People kept complimenting me on it, and I was like “It’s not my recipe!
 I just followed Laura’s directions; go compliment her!”
 The only change I made (which I’ve made here as well) was to double the recipe since it was being served at a party.